Keyboard shortcuts

 Usage telemetry

-When enabled, RPFM increments per-action counters in memory and flushes them to Sentry as a single event when the program shuts down gracefully (or, on the server side, when a session disconnects).
-The events are tagged so server and UI activity can be told apart.
+When enabled, RPFM increments per-action counters in memory and flushes them to PostHog (one event per distinct action, with the invocation count carried as a property) when the program shuts down gracefully (or, on the server side, when a session disconnects).
+The events are tagged with a source so server and UI activity can be told apart.

 Each counter is just (action_name, count).
-There’s no payload, no path, no Pack name, no game, no user identifier — just “Open PackFile happened 7 times in this session”.
+There’s no payload, no path, no Pack name, no game, no persistent user identifier — just “Open PackFile happened 7 times in this session”.
+The distinct_id attached to each event is ephemeral: it’s regenerated every run from the process id and a timestamp, so it can’t be used to track you across sessions.

 Examples of action names that actually appear in the codebase: Open PackFile Menu, Open PackedFile Full, Save Pack, Diagnostics Check, Cascade Edition, Optimize PackFile, Open In External Program, Merge Tables.
 They’re whatever string a rpfm_telemetry::track_action(...) call passes — there’s no central registry.